opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 ### Exceptions to identified layers

 Often it is not required to be able to query every layer.
-Some layers are only present as basemap and their attributes are not of interest.
+Some layers are only present as basemap, and their attributes are not of interest.

-You can manage this layerlist in QGIS desktop in *Project > Project Properties > Identify Layers* and uncheck the base layers.
+You can manage this layer list in QGIS desktop in *Project > Project Properties > Identify Layers* and uncheck the base layers.